Samuel-Fox/samuel-fox.github.io/index.md

 ## Current Project

 ### MMO Expo
 A way to turn online conventions into a game experience where many users can gather together and walk around a virtual expo.
+I did work with the user interface, animating the user interface, and setting up the click based movement system in the game.
 <br><br>
 [Playable Demo](https://kirkpary.github.io/CS461MMO-Expo/prototype/)
 <br><br>